James P. Clements, Ph.D., President, Clemson University

 Under Clements' leadership, Clemson has raised the bar in academics, admissions, enrollment, research, retention rates, graduation rates and diversity.
 Clements has also led the way in helping to raise more than $1.2 billion in private funds since he arrived at Clemson.

-Clements is a nationally recognized leader in higher education who has served as president of a university in three different athletic conferences – the Big East, the Big 12, and the ACC – where he is also the current chair of the ACC Council of Presidents.
-He also was awarded an honorary degree as Doctor of Public Education from his Alma Mater, the University of Maryland – Baltimore County.
+Clements is a nationally recognized leader in higher education who has served as president of a university in three different athletic conferences, Big East Conference, Big 12 Conference and Atlantic Coast Conference, where he served as the 2016-17 Chair of the ACC Council of Presidents.
+In April, he was named to the College Football Playoff Board of Managers.

 He was a leader in West Virginia – chairing the boards of the West Virginia United Health System, the WVU Hospitals and the WVU Research Corporation.

 The grandson of a coal miner and a firefighter, and son to parents who taught him and his three older siblings that education was the key to a better life, Clements is a first generation college graduate.
 This was a key reason he pursued a life and career in higher education – to give others the same opportunity he was given by getting a formal education.